Day 1: Tokyo Airport Pick-up by Shared Car

 |

-Day 4: Train to Kyoto: Visit Golden Pavilion, Pure Water Temple, Stroll in Gion Area
+Day 4: Tokyo to Kyoto by Train: Visit Golden Pavilion, Pure Water Temple, and Gion Geisha Area

 Geisha Dancing